stripe-archive/stripe-payments-demo/README.md

 Use this second URL in your browser to start the demo.

-**Don’t want to use ngrok?** As long as Stripe can reach the webhooks endpoint via a public URL, you’ll receive updates.
+**Don’t want to use ngrok?** As long as you serve the app over HTTPS and that Stripe can reach the webhook endpoint via a public URL, all the payment flows will work.

 ## Credits